ryordanov/LocationFinder-test-angular1.5/README.md

-Building a simple web-app with Angular 1.5, Bootstrap, Fontawesome Bootstrapcheatsheets...
+Building a very simple web-app with Angular 1.5, Bootstrap, Fontawesome Bootstrapcheatsheets, Webpack... and using external API (GMAPS).

 Running: "npm start"

 Demo(may be temporarily turned off): https://location-finder-angular15.herokuapp.com/

+The same project with Angular 1.5: https://github.com/ryordanov/LocationFinder-test-react16-redux